gammu/gammu/docs/manual/gammu/index.rst

         Read RTTL ringtone from file and save as SMS into SIM/phone memory.
 Ringtone is saved in Nokia (Smart Messaging) format.

+        .. option:: -long

-        \fB-long\fR - ringtone is saved using Profile style.
+            ringtone is saved using Profile style.
 It can be longer (and saved in 2 SMS), but decoded only by newer phones (like 33xx)

+        .. option:: -scale

-        \fB-scale\fR - ringtone will have Scale info for each note.
+            ringtone will have Scale info for each note.
 It will allow to edit it correctly later in phone composer (for example, in 33xx)

     .. option:: SMSTEMPLATE  [-unicode] [-text text] [-unicodefiletext file] [-defsound ID] [-defanimation ID] [-tone10 file] [-tone10long file] [-tone12 file] [-tone12long file] [-toneSE file] [-toneSElong file] [-variablebitmap file] [-variablebitmaplong file] [-animation frames file1 ...]